szpajak/portfolio/OR Final Project App/README.md

 An executable file will be created automatically, and the GUI for optimizing the Premier League schedule will be displayed.

 ## Final Report
-To view the final report detailing the optimization process and results, follow these steps:
+To view the final report about the optimization process, results and detailed description of our every move, follow these steps:
 1. Open the "FINAL REPORT" folder in the project directory.
 2. Open the "FINAL_REPORT.html" file in your web browser.